isabella232/help-7/sphinx/src/cloud-analytics/attributing-cloud-spend.rst

 ..
 TIP::

-   You should **not** set multiple separate conditions with the same field — unless there is an exclusion set up in one of those conditions.
+   You should **not** set multiple separate conditions with the same field :raw-html:`&mdash;` unless there is an exclusion set up in one of those conditions.

 Using Attributions in Cloud Analytics Reports
 ---------------------------------------------